 Fines apply for non-compliance

-Violating the Burning Control By-law could result in fines or charges for the cost of emergency response.
-If the Bracebridge Fire Department is called to an illegal or uncontrolled fire, you may be billed for the response.
+Violating the Burning Control By-law could result in fines and/or charges for the cost of emergency response.
+If the Bracebridge Fire Department responds to an uncontrolled fire or any open air burning that is in violation of the regulations you may be billed for the response.